unclejamal/unclejamal.github.io/_posts/2017-06-27-socrates-uk.markdown

 ### 16:00 in Azalea - [Julian Harty](https://twitter.com/julianharty) - TDD with content
 - how to test systems which correctness depends on the data, given production data is sensitive and cannot be used by the development team
 - e.g. do long names from the database render gracefully in the GUI
-- e.g. handling cyrillic, arabic, chinese etc. characters
+- e.g. handling Cyrillic, Arabic, Chinese etc. characters
 - e.g. performance of queries might depend on the data shape
-- a solution might be "Clean Door + Dirty Door" (IBM Bios table of interrupts), where the Clean Door team (having access to production data) can run algorithms prepared by the Dirty Door team (development team) which will characterise the production data, e.g. longest name, what encodings are used, distribution of first names (apparently one third of european first names start with "j"), etc. Then the Dirty Door team will implement a data generator which matches the production characteristics.
+- a solution might be "Clean Door + Dirty Door" (IBM Bios table of interrupts), where the Clean Door team (having access to production data) can run algorithms prepared by the Dirty Door team (development team) which will characterise the production data, e.g. longest name, what encodings are used, distribution of first names (apparently one third of European first names start with "j"), etc. Then the Dirty Door team will implement a data generator which matches the production characteristics.

 ### 17:00 in Wotton - Retrospective